Diabetes

 Perfect For You If You:

-- Are currently managing Type 2 diabetes and want to track your progress
+- Are you currently managing Type 2 diabetes and want to track your progress

 - Have a family history of diabetes and want to catch early signs

-- Are experiencing fatigue, thirst, or frequent urination
+- Are you experiencing fatigue, thirst, or frequent urination

 - Want to stay proactive about your long-term health